-TomTom has to keep a daily holiday diary for school.
+TomTom has to keep a holiday diary for school.
+Daily entries.
 Verbally he can be quite verbose.
-When a story can be told in 10 words, he’ll take 20, then repeat them in case you weren’t listening.
+When a story can be told in ten words, he can take twenty, then repeat them in case you weren’t listening.

 So we went shopping and walked for miles in Westwood centre, then drove to the Pavilion, looking for soccer collectable cards and an album.
 Plus we had Kentucky Fried chicken and a Tab, bought plasters for him and disprins for me.
 And he listened to music on his headphones in the kombi.

 In his diary he wrote: I have soka cards frommy Dad.
 That was it.

 Earlier, we had arranged to go to the Palmiet River* at the bottom of our road.
 Aitch was out, so I told TomTom we should leave a note for Mom to tell her where we’d gone.